Skip to main content

 Journey of more than 3 hours: ask for free assistance in case of cancellation or delay

-For travels longer than 3 hours that are cancelled or delayed by at least 1h30, you are entitled to free assistance consisting of:
+For trips longer than 3 hours that are cancelled or delayed by at least 1h30, you are entitled to free assistance consisting of:

 • Drinks, snacks or meals in reasonable quantities according to the waiting period;